Microscopic close-up of spider mites (Acari)

-Spider mites are spiders, not insects.
-They have 8 legs; insects have only 6.
-Regardless, they are a serious pest both indoors and out.
-Spider mites are very small, only about 1/50 of an inch long, and so are difficult to see.
-They have piercing-sucking mouth parts for feeding on plant sap.
+Spider mites are very common, and serious, pests of outdoor plants, and occasionally indoor plants.
+They are spiders, not insects; they have 8 legs and insects have only 6.
+Spider mites are very small, only about 1/50 of an inch long, and are difficult to see.
+They have piercing-sucking mouth parts for feeding on plant sap and can cause plants to lose vigor so that they may be unable to overcome a severe infestation, resulting in the plant's death.
 They can multiply rapidly and in large numbers, cause leaves to take on a dusty, dull appearance.
 Leaves then yellow and drop or turn brown or tan.

 Symptoms and Diagnosis